 The main pool structure is designed to share a portion of the value created with employees.
-It is funded based on performance against IFRS profit targets (excluding amortisation of intangibles and goodwill and policyholder tax charges or credits) derived from Quilter's business plan and approved by the RemCo.
-Members of senior management are also subject to additional risk, customer and personal performance metrics that comprise an overall balanced scorecard used to determine final incentive outcomes.
+It is funded based on performance against key financial metrics including IFRS profit targets (excluding amortisation of intangibles and goodwill and policyholder tax charges or credits and other one-off items) derived from Quilter's business plan and approved by the RemCo.
+For members of senior management the scheme also includes a net client cash flow metric and non-financial metrics covering additional risk, customer and personal performance objectives that comprise an overall balanced scorecard used to determine final incentive outcomes.

-The RemCo may exercise its judgement and discretion to apply a risk-based adjustment to the pool and/or individual outcomes based on the effectiveness of risk culture and the risk management performance of the business.
-To inform the RemCo in discharging its responsibilities in this respect, an independent risk report covering both quantitative and qualitative risk measures, as well as an assessment of any material risk events that have crystallised during the year, is prepared by the Chief Risk Officer and considered by Quilter's Board Risk Committee which provides an opinion to the RemCo on whether any adjustments are warranted.
+The RemCo may exercise its judgement and discretion to apply a risk-based adjustment to the pool and/or individual outcomes based on any ex-post or ex-ante risk events, the overall effectiveness of risk culture and the risk management performance of the business.
+To inform the RemCo in discharging its responsibilities in this respect, an independent risk report covering both quantitative and qualitative risk measures, as well as an assessment of any material risk events that have crystallised during the year, is prepared by the Chief Risk Officer and considered jointly by Quilter's Board Risk and Remuneration Committees to detemrine whether any adjustments are warranted.

-Final senior management outcomes and the broader pool allocations are determined based on a bottomup/target framework and reflect relative business performance where appropriate.
+Final senior management outcomes and the broader pool allocations are determined based on a bottom-up/ target framework and reflect relative business performance where appropriate.
 Each business and function distributes their final allocation to employees based on relative employee performance against a balanced set of individual objectives.